Vow (VOW) Price Hits $0.46

-Vow (VOW) traded up 1.3% against the dollar during the 1 day period ending at 17:00 PM Eastern on May 25th.
-Vow has a total market cap of $188.98 million and approximately $213,067.80 worth of Vow was traded on exchanges in the last day.
-One Vow token can now be purchased for approximately $0.46 or 0.00001748 BTC on popular exchanges.
-Over the last seven days, Vow has traded 3.4% higher against the dollar.
+Vow (VOW) traded up 0.3% against the US dollar during the 1 day period ending at 19:00 PM Eastern on May 27th.
+Vow has a total market cap of $187.21 million and $232,659.52 worth of Vow was traded on exchanges in the last 24 hours.
+During the last seven days, Vow has traded 1.5% lower against the US dollar.
+One Vow token can currently be purchased for approximately $0.46 or 0.00001707 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.